Holographic particle localization under multiple scattering: Theory and method

-Similar to the forward model, the gradient computation is also a {\it K-order recursion}.
+Similar to the forward model, the gradient computation is also a K-order recursion.

-where $\mb{r} = \mb{E}_\tn{est}(\mb{f}) - \mb{E}_\tn{meas}$ is the residual, $\tb{A}^H$ and $\conj{\tb{A}}$ represent the hermitian and complex conjugate of the matrix $\tb{A}$, respectively.
+for $k=1,2,...,\tn{K}$.
+Here, $\mb{r} = \tn{Re}\{ \mb{E}_\tn{est}\}-\mb{I}_\tn{br}$ is the residual, $\tb{A}^H$ and $\conj{\tb{A}}$ represent the Hermitian and complex conjugate of the matrix $\tb{A}$, respectively.
 The recursion is initialized with $\partial \tb{u}_\tn{0}/\partial \mb{f} = \mb{0}$.
-Brute-force evaluation of the gradient is highly compute-intensive for large-scale, with each vector having more than 100 million elements.
-We devise a computationally efficient implementation by making use of the FFT-based structure.
-This study extends the work by Kamilov et al.~\cite{Kamilov.etal2016a} from small-scale 2D to large-scale 3D, and demonstrates reconstruction from intensity-only as opposed to full-field complex measurements.
+Brute-force evaluation of the gradient is highly computationally intensive for large scale problems, with each vector having more than a few million elements.
+We devise a computationally efficient implementation by making use of the FFT-based structures in $\mb{G}$ and $\mb{H}$ operators.
+This algorithm extends the framework in~\cite{Kamilov.etal2016a} on small-scale 2D to large-scale 3D problems, and further demonstrates reconstruction from intensity-only as opposed to full-field measurements.